You are here

 By looking at services for these groups, we can make sure our inspections look at the outcomes of care provided for all people, including those who are particularly vulnerable.
 It also means we can present information about local services that are relevant to you.

-We don't look at these population groups when we inspect GP out-of-hours services.
+We do not look at these population groups when we inspect GP out-of-hours services.